drhsqlite/pikchr/doc/integrate.md

 (Additional flags might get added in future releases.)

    *  `PIKCHR_PLAINTEXT_ERRORS` &rarr;
-      Normally, the text returned by pikchr() in the even of an error is formatted as HTML.
+      Normally, the text returned by pikchr() in the event of an error is formatted as HTML.
 Setting this flag causes the error message to be plain text.